sfu-bigdata/secretsauce-precise-wakeword-model-maker/README.md

 ![Wake word](https://github.com/secretsauceai/secret_sauce_ai/blob/main/SSAI_wakeword_scene_compressed.png?raw=true)
 ## Do you want your own personal wake word?

-The Precise Wakeword Model Maker takes a sparse amount of data (ie from the [Wakeword data Collector](https://github.com/AmateurAcademic/wakeword-recorder-py)) and creates a production quality wakeword model.
+The Precise Wakeword Model Maker takes a sparse amount of data (ie from the [Wakeword Data Collector](https://github.com/AmateurAcademic/wakeword-recorder-py)) and creates a production quality wakeword model.
 It's part of the Secret Sauce AI [Wakeword Project](https://github.com/secretsauceai/secret_sauce_ai/wiki/Wakeword-Project).

-After collecting your wake word data set with the [Wakeword data Collector](https://github.com/AmateurAcademic/wakeword-recorder-py), you can use this tool to:
+After collecting your wake word data set with the [Wakeword Data Collector](https://github.com/AmateurAcademic/wakeword-recorder-py), you can use this tool to:
 * generate TTS data
 * optimally split the test/training set and test this split
 * automatically select best base model